tkw1536/ggman/README.md

 ### getting the `ggman` binary

-To get `ggman` you have three options:

-1. Build it yourself
-To build `ggman` yourself, you need [`go`](https://golang.org) 1.9 or newer along with `make` installed on your machine.
-After cloning this repository, you can then simply type `make` and executables will be generated inside the `dist/` directory.
+There are two primary options for getting and installing ggman.

-2. Download a pre-built binary.
+#### Download a pre-built binary.
 You can download a pre-built binary from the [releases page](https://github.com/tkw1536/ggman/releases/latest) on GitHub.
 This page includes releases for Linux, Mac OS X and Windows.
-Note that older binaries were compressed with [`upx`](https://upx.github.io) in order to decrease executable size.

-After obtaining the binary (through either of the two means), simply place it in your `$PATH`.
+Afterwards simply place it somewhere in your `$PATH`.

+#### Install from Source

+If you do not trust pre-built binaries you can build `ggman` from source.
+You need [`go`](https://golang.org) along with `make` installed on your machine.
+This project is tested on go `1.15`, older releasees may or may not work.

+After cloning this repository, you can then simply type `make` and executables will be generated inside the `dist/` directory.

-Alternatively, you can simply type `make install` from the source code to have it installed directly.
+You can then either manually place them in your `$PATH`, or type `make install` to have it installed directly.

+#### Optional Dependencies

-`ggman` does not depend on any external software (although having `git` in `$PATH` allows for passing through arguments to `clone`).
+The compiled `ggman` binary does not depend on any external software.
+Nonetheless, having`git` in `$PATH` allows for more efficient operations in some cases.

 ### configuring `ggman`